 Hard Seltzer Equipment & Ingredients

-- 5 Gallon Fermenter w/ drilled lid (You can use a bucket or a carboy)
+- 5 Gallon Fermenter w/ drilled lid (You can use a Brewing Bucket or a Glass Carboy)

 - Hydrometer & Test Tube to determine ABV

 - Cleaner / Sanitizer for all brewing components

 - Approximately two cases of either 12 oz or 22 oz pry-off style beer bottles

 Or get the complete Hard Seltzer Making Kit (comes with your choice of ruby grapefruit or navel orange!)